-As of September 30, 2021, we had cash of \$717.6 million, which consisted of cash held in checking and savings accounts with financial institutions.
+As of June 30, 2022, we had cash of \$522.5 million, which consisted of cash held in checking and savings accounts with financial institutions.
 We finance our operations mainly through a variety of financing fund arrangements that we have formed with fund investors, cash generated from our sources of revenue and borrowings from secured credit facilities arrangements with syndicates of banks and from secured, long-term non-recourse loan arrangements.
-In 2020, we received \$595.0 million of new commitments on secured credit facilities arrangements with syndicates of banks and \$1.3 billion of commitments from secured, long-term non-recourse loan arrangements.
+In 2021, we received \$1.8 billion of new commitments on secured credit facilities arrangements with syndicates of banks and from secured, long-term non-recourse loan arrangements.
 Our principal uses of cash are funding our business, including the costs of acquisition and installation of solar energy systems, satisfaction of our obligations under our debt instruments and other working capital requirements.
-As of September 30, 2021, we had outstanding borrowings of \$209.3 million on our \$250.0 million corporate bank line of credit maturing in April 2022.
-Additionally, we have purchase commitments, which have the ability to be canceled without significant penalties, with multiple suppliers to purchase \$30.0 million of photovoltaic modules, inverters and batteries by the end of 2022.
+As of June 30, 2022, we had outstanding borrowings of \$551.0 million on our \$600.0 million corporate bank line of credit maturing in January 2025.
+Additionally, we have purchase commitments, which have the ability to be canceled without significant penalties, with multiple suppliers to purchase \$475.8 million of photovoltaic modules, inverters and batteries by the end of 2022.
 In January 2021, we issued \$400.0 million of convertible senior notes with a maturity date of February 1, 2026, for net proceeds of approximately \$389.0 million.
 Our business model requires substantial outside financing arrangements to grow the business and facilitate the deployment of additional solar energy systems.
 The solar energy systems that are operational are expected to generate a positive return rate over the term of the Customer Agreement, typically 20 or 25 years.
 However, in order to grow, we will continue to be dependent on financing from outside parties.
-If financing is not available to us on acceptable terms if and when needed, we may be required to reduce planned spending, which could have a material adverse effect on our operations.
-While there can be no assurances, we anticipate raising additional required capital from new and existing investors.
-We believe our cash, investment fund commitments and available borrowings as further described below will be sufficient to meet our anticipated cash needs for at least the next 12 months.
+If financing is not available to us on acceptable terms if and when needed, we may be required capital from new and existing investors.
+We believe our cash, investment fund commitments and available borrowings as further describ months.
+We believe we will meet longer-term expected future cash requirements and obligations through a combination of cash flows from operating activities, available cash balances, and available credit via our credit facilities.
 The following table summarizes our cash flows for the periods indicated:

-Nine Months Ended September 30, 2021 20 2020 (in tho isands) Consolidated cash flow data: Net cash used in operating activities \$ (535,829) \$ (166,759) Net cash used in investing activities (1,197,970) (686,752) Net cash provided by financing activities 1,966,712 871,796 Net change in cash and restricted cash \$ 232,913 \$ 18,285
+S Six Months Ended June 30, 20 2022 2021 (in thousands) Consolidated cash flow data: Net cash used in operating activities \$ (454,261) \$ (355,764) Net cash used in investing activities (1,020,298) (757,051) Net cash provided by financing activities 1,487,256 1,262,210 Net change in cash and restricted cash \$ 12,697 \$ 149,395